imbalanxd/HornetInbox/README.md

 ## Requirements
 ### Create an app that retrieves inbox information in the form of individual conversations, and displays it in an inbox list.
 - Each conversation in the list should be displayed with a profile picture, the user's name, and the last time a message was received.
-- The profile picture should consist of an upper case letter than the user's name begins with.
+- The profile picture should consist of an upper case letter that the user's name begins with.
 - The last time a message was received should be in the format of how long ago it happened.
 Some examples: _10 seconds ago_, _30 minutes ago_, _1 hour ago_, _37 days ago_.
 You may round these units however you would like to.
 The list should be ordered from newest to oldest conversation.
 - These conversations should be divided into two lists: The first list should contain the 20 most recent conversations, and the second should contain all remaining conversations.
-These lists should be seperated by a pager that the user can swipe left and right on.
+These lists should be seperated by a pager that the user can swipe left and right between.
 - The conversation data is paginated, and should be loaded appropriately.
 A new page should only be requested when the user tries to scroll the list, or when viewing an empty list.

 ### Simulate the process of receiving a new message and updating the inbox list appopriately